panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 Every JavaScript developer must know how closures work.
 Deal with it <nobr>⌐■_■</nobr>.

+What about a challenge?
+[7 Interview Questions on JavaScript Closures.
+Can You Answer Them?](/javascript-closures-interview-questions/)

 *Do you still struggle to understand closures?
 If so, ask me a question in a comment below!*